 There are some things in life that are hard to believe to be from this world or even exist in our realms like the legendary Abu Simbel temples which stand a holy guardian and a living proof on the marvelous glory and pride of the ancient Egyptians.
 The Abu Simbel temples were a celestial solar miracle that inspired every single soul that put their eyes on it revealing images of ancient definitions of beauty, glory, and bliss.
 The temple holds a great deal of incredible information that made it one of the most recognized archaeological destinations across the world.
 The great temple of Abu Simbel is a true wonder for countless reasons as shown by being considered as a UNESCO World Heritage Site as an important Nubian monument.

-Overview of Abu Simbel Temples
+History of Abu Simbel Temple

-Abu Simbel Temple Components
+Abu Simbel Temple Location

-Abu Simbel Temple Sun Festival
+Abu Simbel Sun Festival

-Tours to Abu Simbel Temple
+Tours to The Abu Simbel Temple

-Abu Simbel temple is one of the most historical attractions around the world where many tourists dream of exploring, so if you want to visit this magnificent monument and the other archaeological sites, then you can visit our breathtaking Egypt tour packages or Nile cruise and choose your most suitable journey to Egypt.
+Abu Simbel temple is one of the most historical attractions around the world where many tourists dream of exploring, so if you want to visit this magnificent monument and the other archaeological sites, then you can visit our breathtaking Egypt tour packages or Nile cruises and choose your most suitable journey to Egypt.